Continuous-Data/AzDoAPITools/docs/classic-to-yaml-conversion.md

 similarly if you have a UTC - x timezone scheduled near the end of your timezones day it will be planned on the next day(s).

-### allow override variables --> Parameters
+### variables settable at queue time --> Parameters

 Classical Pipelines know variables.
 One particular property of a variable in classical pipelines is the ability to override values for variables at queue time rendering them into sort of parameters.
 With YAML Pipelines we now have the option to actually declare parameters in our yaml file.
 Variables (declared in a yaml file, not in definitions) are static.

-The assumption is that if you have declared any variables with the property 'Allow value to be overwritten at queue time' you want them to be turned into YAML parameters.
+The assumption is that if you have declared any variables with the property 'Settable at queue time' you want them to be turned into YAML parameters.

 If the module is expanded and the adding of converted yaml pipeline definitions (not the *.yml file itself but its definition) becomes available i might consider exporting variables into the definition rather than the yaml file (see next assumption)